-Coastal hazard management is a significant issue within the Bay of Plenty.
+Coastal hazard management is a significant issue in the Bay of Plenty.

 Coastal hazards include tsunami, storm erosion and storm flooding.
 Added to these are the effects of climate change and especially the prospect of a projected rise in sea level of around one metre in the next 100 years (as predicted by Intergovernmental Panel on Climate Change).
 Our climate change web pages have more information about the potential effects of climate change in the Bay ouf Plenty.